An extra ten hidden gems of Shetland

 Located on the north west tip of the west mainland of Shetland, in Sandness, the three Huxter Clack Mills date back to Norse times; though one was still in use in the 20th century.
 They sit astride a stream that flows from a small loch to the sea and visitors will see a stunning views of Papa Stour!
 The mills are identical and are only 5m by 3m with a 1/2 metre high entrance.
 The flow of water powers horizontal wheels inside which turn a quernstone to grind flour.
 The clicking noise they make gave them the name clack-mills!
 The lower mill still has it’s wooden mechanism intact.

 The Hoswick Visitor Centre has some fascinating displays as well as a lovely cafe.
 It’s located in Sandwick in the South Mainland and the content of the museum is very much linked to the area.
 The Hoswick whale case in 1888 was when fishermen drove 340 whales ashore, and then fought a legal battle and won, to prevent the landowner receiving a share of the profits!
-Other displays feature textile machines (the museum was formerly a Shetland Tweed weaving shed) and a collection of vintage radios.
+Other displays focus on local history and textile machines (the museum was formerly a Shetland Tweed weaving shed).
+The Hoswick Visitor Centre also has a range of handmade crafts from across the island for sale.

 Underhoull is a series of Viking longhouses on the island of Unst.
 There are more rural long houses in Unst that anywhere else in the world, including Scandinavia.
 Unst was the first landfall for travellers from Norway; it was fertile with good harbours and soapstone for carving.
 The sandy bays below Underhoull were ideal for pulling longships ashore.
 The longhouses here were 23 metres long by 5 meters wide.
 The main room had a sprung floor to keep it dry and a central fire.
 One of the rooms of Underhoull was a byre to house animals!
 Underhoull Broch is also an impressive building to visit nearby!